-Deferred taxation - including a consideration of the judgements and estimates used in determining deferred taxation liabilities and assets
+Deferred taxation - including a consideration of the judgements and estimates used in determining deferred taxation liabilities and assets assets are not recognised where it is more likely than not that the assets will not be realised in the future.

 Deferred taxation is provided using the balance sheet liability method and is recognised on temporary differences between the carrying amounts of assets and liabilities in the regulatory financial statements and the corresponding taxation bases used in the computation of taxable profit.